Stendhal: Life

-Stendhal died on 23 March 1842, a few hours after collapsing with a seizure on the streets of Paris.
+Stendhal died on 23 March 1842, a few hours after collapsing with a seizure in the street in Paris.
 He is interred in the Cimetière de Montmartre.

 Pseudonyms

 Before settling on the pen name Stendhal, he published under many pen names, including "Louis Alexandre Bombet" and "Anastasius Serpière".
 The only book that Stendhal published under his own name was The History of Painting (1817).
 From the publication of Rome, Naples, Florence (September 1817) onwards, he published his works under the pseudonym "M. de Stendhal, officier de cavalerie".
 He borrowed this pen name from the German city of Stendal, birthplace of Johann Joachim Winckelmann, an art historian and archaeologist famous at the time.

-In 1807, Stendhal stayed near Stendal, where he fell in love with a woman named Wilhelmine, whom he called Minette, and for whose sake he remained in the city.
-"I have no inclination, now, except for Minette, for this blonde and charming Minette, this soul of the north, such as I have never seen in France or Italy."
+However, it is not clear whether he chose the name in honour of Winckelmann or simply knew the place as a centre of communications between Berlin and Hanover.
 Stendhal added an additional "H" to make the Germanic pronunciation more clear.

 Stendhal used many aliases in his autobiographical writings and correspondence, and often assigned pseudonyms to friends, some of whom adopted the names for themselves.
 Stendhal used more than a hundred pseudonyms, which were astonishingly diverse.
 Some he used no more than once, while others he returned to throughout his life.
 "Dominique" and "Salviati" served as intimate pet names.
 He coins comic names "that make him even more bourgeois than he really is: Cotonnet, Bombet, Chamier."
 He uses many ridiculous names: "Don phlegm", "Giorgio Vasari", "William Crocodile", "Poverino", "Baron de Cutendre".
 One of his correspondents, Prosper Mérimée, said: "He never wrote a letter without signing a false name."